 So, which way is best?
 Is it the “Just say no” reactive approach in which no planning is good planning?
 Or is it the “Just say yes” proactive approach?

 There are those who will throw up their hands in the face of organizational complexity and the quickly changing world around them.
 They will complain about the plan that gathers dust on the bookshelf and they will strenuously avoid wasting time in any exercise that attempts to think about the future.
 Meanwhile, back at the ranch, real people are doing real work.
-Whether consciously or not, each and every one of those people is making assumptions about the future.
+Whether consciously or not, each one of those people is making assumptions about the future.

-No matter what leaders may wish, actions today have impact on tomorrow and when leaders deny this reality; it does little to help those people who must do the work of the organization.
-You either make a choice about the organization’s destiny or someone else will.
+No matter what leaders may wish, actions today have impact on tomorrow.
+Denying this reality does little to help those people who must do the work.
+Either you make a choice about the organization’s destiny or someone else will.
 As Stephen Covey says, “If you wait to be acted upon, you will be acted upon.”
 That someone who acts on the organization may not be a board member or an executive director, but no matter what, someone, somewhere is going to give direction.
 Does the executive director or board president really want the marketing director to set the “vision du jour?”
 Give direction by default or do it by design, but one way or another, direction is going to be given.

 Paul Light – my handsome identical twin brother – studied 26 nonprofit organizations as he searched for common characteristics that would make the sporadic act of innovating a regular occasion.
 He identified four broad characteristics including critical management systems that must serve the mission of the organization, not vice versa.
 About these management systems, he says: